vctfence/scrapbee/README.md

 # Scrapyard

-A Scrapbook alternative for Firefox quantum.
+A Scrapbook alternative for Firefox Quantum.

 This is a development page.
 Please visit the main site at: https://gchristensen.github.io/scrapyard/